bogbook/bog/README.md

 ### use an alterative .bogbook folder

-The first argument passed to node will specify a different directly to save bogs, the server keypair, and used to find config options.
+The first argument passed to node will specify a different folder to save bogs, stats, the server keypair, and config options.

 ```
 node bin testbognet